structureddynamics/OSF-Data-Validator-Tool/README.md

                                       by the path in XML format.
 --output-json="[PATH]"                Output the validation reports in a file specified
                                       by the path in JSON format.
+--allocated-memory="M"                Specifies the number of Mb of memory allocated to the DVT
--v                                    Run all the data validation tests -s                                    Silent.
+                                      The number of Mb should be specified in this parameter -v                                    Run all the data validation tests -s                                    Silent.
 Do not output anything to the shell.
 -h, --help                            Show this help section